justinmajetich/holbertonschool-zero_day/README.md

-# holbertonschool-zero_day

 This is my first repository created as a Holberton student.
+It contains an arrangement of folders, each associated with a particular project.
+These project folders are in turn filled with the answers and solutions to tasks outlined in each project.